Travis County Trustee Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Travis County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Travis County that you need to transfer you would only need to order our forms once for all of your properties in Travis County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Travis County you only need to order once.

 The majority of Texas foreclosures are non-judicial.
 They require a trustee's deed (alternately called a foreclosure deed or substitute trustee's deed, if applicable) to convey foreclosed property at a trustee's sale.